 The color palette tends to be more neutral with vintage textiles but Boesch added a hint of contrast to add depth and interest.
 "Being by the beach, I think we did a good job of this while adding some cooler undertones to make for a calm living space," she says.

 For Boesch, there is something about fresh white linens that evoke the most soothing feeling.
-"Parachute has one of my favorite collections, which was used in the master," she says.
+"Parachute has one of my favorite collections, which was used in the primary," she says.
 But in order to achieve the most serene bedscape, Boesch suggests adding a family of vintage throw pillows or even one killer lumbar as shown in this space.

 While she admits the side tables are a bit too matchy-matchy for her taste, the outlet price just couldn't be beaten.
 "Don’t be afraid to mix wood tones and metals, ever," she adds.
 "Also, If you have the option to add 3-way lighting with a switch next to your bedside, it’s a nice feature to not have to get out of your nest to cut the lights."